Coronavirus disease (COVID-19): Border information for business

 - Accounting for Imported Goods and Payment of Duties Regulations

 - Questions about the current status of an account?
 Visit our Contact us page for help

 On September 30, 2020, the CBSA launched the Canadian Export Reporting System (CERS), a web-based portal for exporters to electronically submit their export declarations and monthly summary reports.
 Paper-based reporting is no longer available.
 Please submit monthly Summary Reporting Program (SRP) reports via the CERS Portal.

 Special Import Measures Act activities: Schedule changes

-The CBSA has revised schedules for a number of Special Import Measures Act (SIMA) activities due to COVID-19:
+Due to COVID-19, the CBSA revised schedules for a number of Special Import Measures Act (SIMA) activities.
+Refer to our Anti-dumping and countervailing page for more details.